Frequently Asked Questions – Customer Service

 Does PWC provide storm drainage or trash services?

 PWC does not provide storm drainage or trash services.
 Please contact the City of Fayetteville or other related agencies.
-You may call their trash services department at (910) 433-1511, their storm water department at (910) 433-1613 or visit their website.
+You may call their trash services department at (910) 433-1FAY (1329), their storm water department at (910) 433-1613 or visit their website.
+Or, download the Fay Fix It app for free to bypass the phone system.

 What is the “Project: People Who Care” Program?